BC-Li/BC-Li/README.md

 - 🌱 Learning almost everything XD
 - 🤔 Looking for help with mathematics, math so hard TAT
 - 💬 Ask me about everything I'm familiar with
-- 📫 How to reach me?
-Find my contact info through my personal blog XD
+- 📫 You can find my contact info through my personal blog XD
 - ⚡ Some quick facts: Keen on EDM music and ARPG games